Lanthoiba2022/Painter-SAM2/README.md

 ### 5. Paint Areas
 - Click "Paint Selected Areas" to apply the color to your selection
-- Adjust opacity if needed (default: 70%)
-- The painted result will appear below the canvas
+- The painted result can be seen on Image Preview as well as bottom of page

 ### 6. Download Results
 - Click "Download Result" to save your painted building image